Realizability of tropical pluri-canonical divisors: The realizability locus

 \begin{myprop} The conditions in Theorem~\ref{thm:main_theorem} are sufficient for realizability over the base field $\bC$. \end{myprop}

-\begin{proof} First, we reduce to tropical curves with integer edge lengths.
-Indeed, the set of tropical curves with rational edge lengths and pluri-canonical divisor is dense in $\tropMSD$.
-Furthermore, the locus in $\tropMSD$ described by the conditions in Theorem \ref{thm:main_theorem} is closed.
-By Lemma~\ref{lem:trop_N} $\trop_{\Xi^k}$ is continuous and closed.
-Hence it suffices to consider tropical curves with rational edge lengths.
-But then again if $\pi$ is realizable then so is the cover obtained by rescaling the edge lengths with a global constant.
+\begin{proof} In the following we will show that a tropical normalized cover $\pi : \hat\Gamma \to \Gamma$ with integer edge lengths on $\Gamma$ which satisfies the conditions of Theorem~\ref{thm:main_theorem} is realizable.
+This is indeed sufficient to prove the proposition: by Lemma~\ref{lem:rational_edge_lengths} the closure of the locus of tropical normalized covers with rational edge-lengths meeting the conditions of Theorem~\ref{thm:main_theorem} is dense in the locus of all covers meeting the conditions of the theorem.
+Moreover, by Lemma~\ref{lem:trop_N} $\trop_{\Xi^k}$ is closed, thus the realizability locus in $\tropMSD$ is closed.
+Combined, these arguments give the reduction step to covers with rational edge lengths.
+But then again if $\pi$ is realizable then so is the cover obtained by rescaling the edge lengths with a global constant, i.e. we may even restrict to integer edge lengths.

-Now assume that the conditions of Theorem~\ref{thm:main_theorem} hold.
-Ultimately we want to realize $\pi$ by a normalized cover $\pi : \hat X \to X$ of smooth curves over a non-Archimedean field with residue field $\bC$, such that the $k$-differential on the base is of type $(1, \ldots, 1)$.
+Now assume that the conditions of Theorem~\ref{thm:main_theorem} hold for $\pi$ and $\Gamma$ has integer edge lengths.
+Ultimately we want to realize $\pi$ by a normalized cover $\hat X \to X$ of smooth curves over a non-Archimedean field with residue field $\bC$, such that the $k$-differential on the base is of type $(1, \ldots, 1)$.
 To do so, we want to choose for every half-edge in $\hat \Gamma^+$ with $o$-value $\leq -1$ and every half-edge in $\Gamma^+$ with $o$-value $\leq -k$ a ($k$-)residue (i.e.\ a complex number) such that all of the following hold.

 For every vertex $v \in \Gamma^+$ there exists a smooth curve $X_v$ with meromorphic $k$-differential $\eta_v$ realizing $v$.
 More precisely, $X_v$ is supposed to be of genus $g(v)$ with distinguished points $z_h \in X_v$ for every half edge $h$ incident to $v$ such that $\ord_{z_h} \eta_v = o(h)$ and $\Res^k_{z_h}\eta_v$ is the value chosen in the beginning and $\eta_v$ is holomorphic and nonzero outside of $\{z_h\}_h$.
 Furthermore, $\eta_v$ is supposed to be the $d_v$-th power of a primitive $k_v$-differential of type $\mu_\red'(v)$.
 Yet again further, we require each of the connected components $\hat X_{\hat v}$ of the (uniquely determined) normalized cover of $X_v$ to realize one of the vertices $\hat v \in \pi^{-1}(v)$, again such that orders of the meromorphic abelian differentials $\omega_{\hat v}$ match the $o$-values on $\hat \Gamma^+$ and the residues coincide with the chosen values from the beginning.
 Finally, we need to do all of this such that the normalized covers $\coprod \hat X_{\hat v} \to X_v$ glue into a normalized cover of nodal curves $\hat X \to X$ with dual graphs given precisely by $\hat \Gamma$ and $\Gamma$.
 Once this is achieved, we obtain the desired normalized cover of smooth curves with deformation parameters corresponding to the edge-lengths of $\hat \Gamma$ and $\Gamma$ by means of Theorem \ref{thm:BCGGM_main_theorem}.